 - Consistent and appropriate consequences for misbehaviour

-These strategies become more effective when they are built on a foundation of positive teacher-student relationships, quality differentiated instruction, and are implemented with frequency and fidelity.
+These strategies become more effective when they are built on a foundation of positive teacher-student relationships, quality differentiated instruction, acknowledge student diversity, and are implemented with frequency and fidelity.

 It can also be argued that investment in antecedent-based intervention of the physical environment, utilising least-intrusive practices, attending to social/cultural/emotional factors, and partnering with parents and the community are also vital components in the classroom management mix.
 These aspects and those mentioned above are explored in more depth below.